ForAlready/AllPairsToExcel/README.md

 ## Features

 - **Automated Test Case Generation**: Utilizes the Allpairs tool to create efficient test case combinations from Excel data.
-- **PowerShell Integration**: Offers scripts compatible with both PowerShell 5 and PowerShell 7 for flexibility.
+- **PowerShell Integration**: Offers scripts compatible with both PowerShell 5（It comes pre-installed with the Windows operating system. ） and PowerShell 7 for flexibility.
 - **Easy to Use**: Simple command-line operation with clear parameter requirements.
 - **Drag-and-Drop Support**: Allows you to drag and drop Excel files onto batch files to easily execute the script.